 To-Do List: Roof √

-The supplier delivered the fabricated panels on Friday, 16 November, the day after our surprise November Nor'easter.
+The steel supplier delivered the fabricated panels on Friday, 16 November, the day after our surprise November Nor'easter.

 Then things started coming together on Monday, 19 November.